rycus86/blog-content/posts/006_Home_lab_part_3.md

 2. Compute the image hash
 3. Update services using the image to this version

-You can see an [extract of this here](TODO sample into GitHub blog-content/tutorial) that can give you a better idea of what is going on.
 The command line equivalent would be something like this:

 ```shell
 $ docker service update some_service --image some/image:latest@sha256:<sha-hash>
 ```

+You can see an [extract of these here](https://github.com/rycus86/blog-content/tree/master/tutorials/006_Home_lab_part_3), in the `webhook*` files, that can give you a better idea of what is going on.

 ## Wrapping up